Research

 Do Lenders Price SMEs' Pollution?

-Link hereABSTRACT: This paper examines whether lenders incorporate the environmental performance of private small and medium-sized enterprises (SMEs) into debt pricing.
-Using private information on corporate waste to quantify a significant component of Danish SMEs' pollution, I show that SMEs with less waste pollution have a lower cost of debt.
-This effect is higher when lenders provide new debt, consistent with their offering of green financing products and role in managing and intermediating environmental risks.
-These findings suggest lenders can obtain meaningful information about SMEs' environmental performance without publicly available environmental disclosures and databases.
+ABSTRACT: This paper examines whether and how lenders incorporate the environmental performance of private small and medium-sized enterprises (SMEs) into debt pricing.
+Using private information on corporate waste to quantify a significant component of Danish SMEs' pollution, I show that SMEs with less waste pollution have a lower cost of debt, and that lenders provide this lower cost of debt to firms with inherently less pollution.
+The pricing effect is robust to an instrumental variable approach and more pronounced when SMEs obtain new debt.
+These findings suggest lenders incorporate SMEs' environmental performance into debt pricing without publicly available environmental disclosures and databases, and that lenders focus on managing risk through selection rather than promoting SMEs' green transition.

 Publication